 Replacing the door on a bathroom is fairly straightforward and will depend on the cost of the door you select.
 Walls and ceilings, on the other hand, are tough to pin down.
 That’s because uncovering the walls and ceilings in a bathroom, which is a damp space, can lead to unexpected surprises, so this part of the budget needs to allow for some contingencies.
 A simple, uncomplicated replacement of the walls (especially if old tile has been removed and new tile will be installed) with green board or other specialty drywall will not only freshen the space and make for easier tile installation, it will also restart the clock on any mold that has started to grow in the existing walls.
 That mold, however, is often the harbinger of the unexpected costs that can occur when replacing bathroom walls and ceilings.
 Small pipe or grout leaks can go undetected for a long time, especially if the wallboard is helpfully absorbing the liquid and growing a bumper crop of mold.
 You may find that you need a mold abatement contractor, more plumbing work, and more wall removal than you originally planned.
 Of course, it’s better to remove the mold than to pretend it’s not there, but it’s important to be aware of this possibility and leave some space in the budget just in case.
 Some homeowners insurance may assist with the costs of mold abatement—if this is your situation, it’s worth an inquiry.

 The cost of finishing the walls with paint, wallpaper, or tile will depend on the cost of the finish you select.
-Painting costs run between $150 and $550, depending on the paint and the size of the room.
+Painting costs can run anywhere from $200 and $5,000 on average, depending on the paint and the size of the room.
 For this damp area, you’ll want to think about a bathroom-specific paint that inhibits mold and mildew growth and prevents drips.
 Tile and wallpaper options will cost more, depending on your selections.

 Lighting and Ventilation